google/bms-toolkit/docs/user-guide.md

 In the data mount configuration file, you specify disk device attributes for:

-- Oracle software installation, which is usually mounted at /u01
+- Oracle software installation, which is usually mounted at `/u01`

+Optionally, you can specify a secondary disk device used for:

-- Oracle diagnostic destination, which is usually mounted at /u02
+- Oracle diagnostic destination, which is usually mounted at `/u0n`, where `n` represents any single digit [2-9] such as `/u02`.

 In the configuration file, specify the block devices (actual devices, not partitions), the mount point names, the file system types, and the mount options